Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 The kill switch in Turbo VPN is easy to find from the settings menu.
 It’s a simple toggle off and on and will disconnect you from the internet if the VPN connection is ever lost.
 This is a security measure to protect your IP address in case of VPN failure.

-A screenshot of Turbo VPN kill switch
+Turbo VPN settings open on kill switch tab

 Split tunneling